wechaty/bot5-assistant/src/mailbox/README.md

 However, ... (describe the async & multi-user scanerio for the conversation turns)

-It turns our ... (describe that we need to make sure the incoming messages are queued when we not finished processing the last one)
+It turns out ... (describe that we need to make sure the incoming messages are queued when we not finished processing the last one)

 ## Actor Mailbox Concept